mobilecoinfoundation/mobilecoin/BUILD.md

 Unifying cargo features across enclave targets and server targets will break the enclave builds.
 This is because the enclave builds in a special `no_std` environment.

-Making `SGX_MODE` and `IAS_MODE` environment variables, and making `build.rs` scripts that read them and set features on these crates as needed, is the simplest way to make sure that there is one source of truth for these values for all of the artifacts in the whole build.
+Making `SGX_MODE` an environment variable, and making `build.rs` scripts that reads it and set features on these crates as needed, is the simplest way to make sure that there is one source of truth for this value for all of the artifacts in the whole build.

 The `SGX_MODE` environment variable configuration is also used throughout Intel SGX SDK examples.